 You’re going to need some amount of margerine and/or sour cream in order to mash the mixture.
 Even then, I like my potatoes super dry.
 Some people use milk, but those people are psychopaths and you shouldn’t let them around your children unsupervised.
 We’re making mashed potatoes here, not a potato-flavored milkshake.

 Now it’s time to get in a workout.
 You’re going to hand-mash the mixture.
 Don’t even talk to me about using a food processor.
 We want the resulting dish to be lumpy, clumpy, earthy and dirty.
 Believe me, your guests will thank you.
 If they don’t, ask them if they use milk and a food processor when they make mashed potatoes.
-Have 911 up on your phone and your thumb on the call button, just in case you need to report there are psychopaths in your house.
+If they answer in the affirmative, then I hope you had 911 ready on your phone and your thumb on the call button, just in case you need to report there are psychopaths in your house.

 I find it easiest to mash the potatoes if one repeatedly and randomly thrusts a large knife into the mixture before mashing.
 Also, anybody watching this spectacle will likely think twice before ever crossing you.
 Never mess with somebody who will shiv you like a bowl of potatoes.